koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_56_cif-cost-insurance-freight-seller-buyer.md

-# CIF – Cost, Insurance, Freight Seller Buyer
+# Slide 56 of Lecture 2 contains information about CIF – Cost, Insurance, Freight Seller Buyer
 # The image in slide 56 of lecture 2 depicts a transportation and logistics network involving various modes of transport and infrastructure elements:

 Across the top of the image, there are three airplanes evenly spaced, each pointing to the right.
 Below each airplane, there is a ship carrying cargo containers; all ships are oriented towards the right.
 Each ship has an anchor symbol on the side.